wuw-shz/Words-Search/README.md

----

-# English Words Searcher

-English Words Searcher is a web application designed for searching English words interactively.
-It leverages Vite, React with TypeScript (React.TS)

-Certainly!
-Here's the updated README.md with the added feature:

----

 # English Words Searcher

 English Words Searcher is a web application designed for searching English words interactively.
 It leverages Vite, React with TypeScript (React.TS), and a custom search engine to provide users with a seamless experience in finding English words.